kyhant-zz/metube/README.md

 # MeTube

-YouTube clone built with React/Redux
+YouTube clone to practice using React

 ###Getting Started###